coconan/nanodb-ddj/README.md

 ```

 This way, running the usual commands (like `git push origin master`) updates the Github repository, and when we want to submit, one of us should run `git push cms master`.

+**Submitting an Assignment**

+1. Merge the branch into master and update your local branch.
+2. Tag the merge commit with `hwX`.
+3. Update the designdoc with the commit hash and tag name.
+4. `git push cms master`
+5. `git push cms --tags`
+6. `git push origin --tags`
+7. Upload the designdoc to Moodle.